aws-samples/aws-snow-tools-for-eks-anywhere/setup-tools/README.md

   "ControlPlaneEndpoint": "", # optional, ip address of control plane endpoint, if provided, this static ip will be added in the cluster config
-  "PodCIDR": "", # optional, Pod CIDR of the cluster, default value is "192.168.0.0/16" if left empty "ServiceCIDR": "", # optional, Service CIDR of the cluster, default value is "10.96.0.0/12" if left empty "KubernetesVersion": "", # optional, Kubernetes version of the cluster, default value is "1.24" if left empty "InstanceType": "", # optional, instance type of both control plane and worker nodes, default value is "sbe-c.large" if left empty
+  "PodCIDR": "", # optional, Pod CIDR of the cluster, default value is "192.168.0.0/16" if left empty "ServiceCIDR": "", # optional, Service CIDR of the cluster, default value is "10.96.0.0/12" if left empty "KubernetesVersion": "", # optional, Kubernetes version of the cluster, default value is the latest Kubernetes version EKS Anywhere supports if left empty
+  "InstanceType": "", # optional, instance type of both control plane and worker nodes, default value is "sbe-c.large" if left empty
   "PhysicalNetworkConnector": "" # optional, physical network connector type for cluster network, default value is "SFP_PLUS" if left empty
 }